shreyaadupa/CS112-RUKindergarten/README.md

 This is the RUKindergarten Assignment from the Rutgers CS112 Course.

-Note to future students: it's an overall easy assignment!
-Have fun with it!
+Note to future students: it's a crazy assignment!
+Make sure to read carefully!

 Below are the assignment instructions: